vikasdwivedi/RuleEngine/README.md

         This is evaluated as true only if all condtions are met successfully.

-2. Evaluation of Conditions: Engine evaluates conditions individually.
+<b>2.
+Evaluation of Conditions</b>: Engine evaluates conditions individually.
 Currently engine supports only string and number based operations.
 This can be easily extended to other datatypes as well.

     String Operations Supported : equal, notequal, contains

     Number Operations Supported : equal, notequal, greaterthan, lessthan

 A typical condition structure looks like this :

        {
             "field": "Type.Skills",
             "value": "Distribution",
             "operator": "contains",
             "dataType": "string"
         }

 # Inputs :